deep-awasthi/URL-Shortener/README.md

 # URL-Shortener

- A flask app for url shortener
+ A spring boot app for url shortener